lookbook-hq/lookbook/README.md

 ### Current features

-- 🚸 Navigate your component previews with ease!
+- 👀 Navigate your component previews with ease!
 - 🔍 Filter/search previews by name
 - 🖥 Resizable, responsive preview window
-- 🤓 Highlighted preview source code
+- 🔦 Highlighted preview source code (with one-click copy to clipboard)
-- 🏳️‍🌈 Highlighted HTML output
+- 🔦 Highlighted HTML output
-- 📝 Add notes via comments in the preview file - supports markdown too!
+- 📝 Add notes via comments in the preview file - markdown supported
-- 🚀 UI auto-updates when files are edited
+- 🚀 Live UI, auto-updates when component or previews files are updated

-### Future plans and ideas (in no particular order)...
+### Future plans and ideas

-- In-browser editing of [dynamic preview param](https://viewcomponent.org/guide/previews.html#previews) values
-- Support a wider range of possible ViewComponent project setups and styles
-- A nice way to document and display component parameter schema
-- Idenfication and linking to previews of any sub-components of the preview component
-- Quick toggling between a set of project-specific preview window sizes in the UI
-- Helpers for setting background colour and other preview window properties on a per-preview basis
-- More configuration options for customising UI look and feel
-- Ability to override nav tree generation
-- Better filtering/search, including keyboard navigation
-- Tagging of previews/examples for grouping and advanced search
-- Preview/component metadata tab in inspector
-- Start/end of note delimiters within example comment parsing
-- Preview/component-level notes in addition to the example-level ones
-- Make UI work better on small screens
-- UI accessibility improvements
-- Some tests would be nice 🤔
+Check out the [feature request issues](https://github.com/allmarkedup/lookbook/labels/feature%20request)) to get a feel for some of the potential features coming to Lookbook in the future.
+And please suggest your own if you have anything you'd like to see added!

 ## Installing